 The council undertook a restoration project on Stanmore Marsh from 2015 – 2017.
 The site has been beautifully re-naturalised, with the return of a natural stream and wetlands functioning as natural flood management.
 The works also included new paths and a new playground.
-During the project, Thames21 delivered community and schools engagement, reconnecting locals to the site.
+During the project, Thames21 delivered community and schools engagement, reconnecting local people to their river and marsh.
 There were numerous educational sessions, clean-ups, and bulb-planting events.
-Thanks to Thames21, teachers have been trained to use the sites, and a friends group has been set up to take care of the park.
+Thames21 trained local teachers to use the site and helped set up a Friends group to take care of the park.

-In June 2014, Harrow Council restored the Kenton Brook through the Queensbury Recreation Ground, creating a sinuous meander through the park which has been planted with native wild flowers and reeds.
-This restored river corridor is an excellent habitat for wildlife and people to enjoy but also provides critical flood storage helping to prevent flooding in homes.
+In June 2014, Harrow Council restored the Kenton Brook through the Queensbury Recreation Ground, creating a sinuous meander through the park.
+Thames21 worked with local people to engage them in the area, and plant up the area with native wild flowers and reeds.
+This restored river corridor is an excellent habitat for wildlife and people to enjoy but also provides critical flood storage reducing flooding in nearby homes.